MariamIbrahim127/PetTest/README.md

 1. clone the repository from GitHub: https://github.com/MariamIbrahim127/PetTest `git clone https://github.com/MariamIbrahim127/PetTest`
+2. Install npm:
-2. Install the dependencies: `npm install`
+     `npm install`
-3. Install playwright: `npm install @playwright/test`
+3. Install playwright:
+    `npm install @playwright/test`
 4. Run tests by
     `npx playwright test`

 ## Documentation
-- Detailed documentation for the test cases and the test results and comments can be found in Test_Cases_Test_Results.docx document.
+- Detailed documentation for the test cases and the test results and comments can be found in [Test_Cases_Test_Results] (https://docs.google.com/document/d/1l3vLyJjUPoMymI1k-t7_N1uVqEEsww03DRFp2DnTeJo/edit?usp=sharing).
-- Postman collection used for manual API testing can be found in [PetStore.postman_collection.json] (https://docs.google.com/document/d/1l3vLyJjUPoMymI1k-t7_N1uVqEEsww03DRFp2DnTeJo/edit?usp=sharing)
+- Postman collection used for manual API testing can be found in PetStore.postman_collection.json
 - A full test plan and test execution documents activity should be done but for the time limitations it was skipped, only the test cases and test results were done.